AlaBouali/bane/README.md

   </ul>
 <br>
 <!-- common Directory -->
-<li><a href="https://github.com/AlaBouali/bane/blob/master/bane/common">Common_Variables :</a> used to store internal and necessary variables for bane to run including: more than 10k user-agents, valid lists legit values for many HTTP headers to choose from, various file types ( png , jpg , docx , pptx , html , php ... ) used to fill the forms and test of file upload vulnerabilities , ...</li>
+<li><a href="https://github.com/AlaBouali/bane/blob/master/bane/common">Common_Variables :</a> used to store internal and necessary variables for bane to run including: more than 20k unique user-agents created on importation, valid lists legit values for many HTTP headers to choose from, various file types ( png , jpg , docx , pptx , html , php ... ) used to fill the forms and test of file upload vulnerabilities , ...</li>
 <br>
 <!-- cryptographers Directory -->
 <li><a href="https://github.com/AlaBouali/bane/tree/master/bane/cryptographers"><b>Cryptographers:</b></a> </li>